sisl/AutonomousRiskFramework.jl/README.md

 *Note: The required Julia packages have already been installed as part of the Dockerfile, in the future as soon as the repository is public, this can also easily be done for the Python packages.*

 ## Running Carla
-Assuming that the terminal that was used to configure the container, was not closed and the container ID still is `a182e68e7243`, Carla can be launched using the following command.
+Using a new terminal window, the offical Carla image can be launched and the ports can be exposed and published to the host system:

+    sudo docker run -p 2222-2224:2222-2224 --runtime=nvidia --net=bridge --gpus all -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -it carlasim/carla:0.9.11 bash

+Then Carla can be launched using:

-    /home/carla/CarlaUE4.sh -carla-rpc-port=2222 -windowed -ResX=320 -ResY=240 -benchmark -fps=10 -quality-level=Low -opengl
+    /home/carla/CarlaUE4.sh -carla-rpc-port=2222 -windowed -ResX=640 -ResY=480 -benchmark -fps=10 -quality-level=Epic -opengl

 The Carla window should open at this point and (for Carla 0.9.11) show a roundabout with a fountain.

-To interact with the server, a new terminal window is required.
-With this window, it is possible to connect to the current session of the docker container by typing in the **new** terminal:
+To interact with the Carla server, we switch over to the old container where we downloaded all the dependencies.

-    sudo docker exec -it a182e68e7243 bash

-where `a182e68e7243` should be replaced with the correct container ID.
 We can now change the map and the position of the spectator using the modified `config.py` file that is located in the `./CARLAIntegration/util/` directory.
 Such a command could look like:

-    python3 /home/carla/AutonomousRiskFramework/CARLAIntegration/util/config.py --map Town01 --port 2222 --spectator-loc 80.37 25.30 0.0
+    python3 /root/AutonomousRiskFramework/CARLAIntegration/util/config.py --map Town01 --port 2222 --spectator-loc 80.37 25.30 0.0

 ## Running AST
 Running the actual failure search requires `python-jl` which was already installed when creating the docker image.
 This is necessary for the Python-Julia-Python bridge to work correctly.
 Details can be found [here](https://pyjulia.readthedocs.io/en/latest/troubleshooting.html).
-For starting the actual AST failure search, first navigate to the `scenario_runner` directory:
+For starting the actual AST failure search, first navigate to the `scenario_runner` directory (in the AST container):

-    cd /home/carla/AutonomousRiskFramework/CARLAIntegration/scenario_runner/
+    cd /root/AutonomousRiskFramework/CARLAIntegration/scenario_runner/

 From there, run the `scenario_runner_ast.py` file using `python-jl`: